-The introduction of subsequent entry biologics (SEBs) is very different from the approval of a new generic medication.
+The introduction of subsequent entry biologics (SEBs) – or biosimilars – is very different from the approval of a new generic medication.

 By Mike Boivin BSc.Phm.

-Their entry in the Canadian market will create some challenges and opportunities for every pharmacist in the country.
-Pharmacists need to be aware of the differences between SEBs and innovator biologics to be able to address questions and concerns from patients and prescribers alike.
+Their entry in the Canadian market is creating some challenges and opportunities for every pharmacist in the country.
+Pharmacists need to be aware of the differences between biosimilars and innovator biologics to be able to address questions and concerns from patients and prescribers alike.

-An SEB’s approval in Canada does not go through the standard bioequivalence studies of generic products.
-The SEB manufacturer must perform safety and efficacy equivalence studies comparing the product to the innovator biologic.
-Since the trials are typically conducted in only a portion of the patient groups indicated for the innovator biologic, Health Canada may not approve the SEB for the same indications as the originator product.
+A biosimilar’s approval in Canada does not go through the standard bioequivalence studies of generic products.
+The manufacturer must perform safety and efficacy equivalence studies comparing the product to the innovator biologic.
+Since the trials are typically conducted in only a portion of the patient groups indicated for the innovator biologic, Health Canada may not approve the biosimilar for the same indications as the originator product.

 “I think that many pharmacists don’t realize the potential challenges which SEBs create,” Martinusen notes.
 “Since these products are not interchangeable, we cannot just swap a patient on one product to the other.
 It is difficult to make the case to take a patient who is stabilized and doing well with the innovator product and switch them to another agent, where at this point we are not sure if it will have the identical efficacy and safety.”